Not-so-Cleansing Recessions: Model

-In phase 1, firms enter until the industry reaches the equilibrium determined by eqs. (\ref{eq:entrymass-pe}) and (\ref{eq:cutoff}).
-In phase 2, the rise of fixed costs forces some of the incumbents to exit.
-Since all incumbents entered in phase one, the distribution at the beginning of phase 2 is given by $m_1 = E_1\mu^E(z)\mathbb{I}_{\{z\geq \underline z_1\}}$.
-The rise of the fixed cost implies that the productivity cutoff, determined by the zero-profit condition alone (eq. \ref{eq:zcp-pe}), increases to $\underline z_2 > \underline z_1$, generating the new distribution $m_2 = m_1(z) \mathbb{I}_{\{z\geq \underline z_2\}}$.
-We show this process in panels A and B of Figure \ref{fig:entry_exit}.
-In phase 3, the fixed costs revert to $f_l^c$.
-Survivors of the crisis are now incumbents.
-Additionally, new firms enter.
-Equations (\ref{eq:entrymass-pe}) and (\ref{eq:cutoff}) hold, and $E_3 > 0$.
+\begin{prop}[Equilibrium During the Recession] Let the phase-1 equilibrium given incumbents $m_0$ and $\bm \phi_1 =(f_l^c, f^e,\mathcal{I})$ be characterized by $(\underline z_1, A_1, E_1)$ with $E_1>0$ and distribution $m_1$.
+Consider the phase-2 equilibrium under $\bm \phi_2 =(f_h^c, f^e,\mathcal{I})$ with incumbents $m_1$ and $f^h>f^c$.
+Then, in phase 2, the cutoff productivity increases $\underline z_2 > \underline z_1$, the aggregate price increases $A_2 > A_1$, and there is no entry $E_2 = 0$. \end{prop} In phase 3, the fixed costs revert to $f_l^c$.
+Survivors of the crisis are now incumbents and new firms enter.
+Equations \eqref{eq:hsa_addup}, \eqref{eq:hsa_zpc} and \eqref{eq:hsa_free_entry} hold with equality, and $E_3 > 0$.
 Panel C of Figure \ref{fig:entry_exit} shows the post-recession distribution $m_3$.
-Note that the productivity of the least productive active firm is the same before and after the cycle, since by Lemma \ref{lemma:cutoff}, the cutoff $\underline z_3$ equals the pre-crisis cutoff $\underline z_1$.
+Note that the productivity of the least productive active firm is the same before and after the cycle, since by Lemma \ref{lemma:hsa_invariance_A_z}, the cutoff $\underline z_3$ equals the pre-crisis cutoff $\underline z_1$.
 Yet, the distribution of firms differs and $m_1 \neq m_3$ due to the presence of incumbents.

 This surprising result can be understood by noting that in this model, there is an important asymmetry between entry and exit.
 Entry occurs under the veil of ignorance: firms do not know their productivity when they choose to enter.
 On the other hand, exit occurs when firms already know their type $z$, which implies that exit is \textit{selected}.
 In other words, entry occurs along the entire support above the cutoff $\underline z$, while exit always happens at the bottom of the distribution.